Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 5 · Accessible Innsbruck City Tour

-Here’s to a fantastic wheelchair accessible adventure tour of Tirol’s lively capital Innsbruck: Architectural gems like the imposing Imperial Palace and the iconic Golden Roof lurk around every corner of the old town.
+Here’s to a fantastic wheelchair-accessible adventure tour of Tirol’s lively capital Innsbruck.
+Architectural gems like the imposing Imperial Palace and the iconic Golden Roof lurk around every corner of the old town.
 Take in the atmosphere of this magical town, and you will find a host of exciting historical landmarks, parks and gardens, and inviting sidewalk cafés and restaurants.
-A special walk of town for visually and mobility impaired persons runs along the banks of Sill River.
-This interpretive trail features six tactile terminals that contain factual information about the rivers Sill and Inn and its plant and wildlife.
-A brochure in Braille is available to visually-impaired and blind visitors from the Tourist Information Office.
+A special town walk for visually and mobility impaired persons runs along the banks of Sill River.
+This interpretive trail features six tactile terminals that contain factual information about the rivers Sill and Inn and their plant and wildlife.
+A brochure in Braille is available at the Tourist Information Office for visually-impaired and blind visitors.
 The highlight in the true sense of the word is a ride on the fully accessible, space-age Nordkette Funicular that speeds you from the town centre to high Alpine pastures in 20 minutes.
-And will leave you breathless as you take in the awesome panoramic views of Innsbruck, Inntal Valley and the surrounding mountain scenery from Seegrube.
+It will leave you breathless as you take in the awesome panoramic views of Innsbruck, Inntal Valley and the surrounding mountain scenery from the Seegrube station at almost 2,000 metres above sea level.

 Read moreShow less